-Trump's ally and released prisoner Roger Stone uses N-word slur on TV debate
+Trump's ally and released prisoner Roger Stone uses 'Negro' slur on TV debate

 - Top Trump adviser Roger Stone arrested by FBI in Robert Mueller Russia probe - NZ Herald

-O'Kelly on his programme's website said "Stone could have reached for any pejorative, but unfortunately went there," adding that "Stone offered an unfiltered, unvarnished one-sentence expression of how he saw the journalist interviewing him."
+O'Kelly on his programme's website said "Stone could have reached for any pejorative, but unfortunately went there", adding that "Stone offered an unfiltered, unvarnished one-sentence expression of how he saw the journalist interviewing him."

 O'Kelly characterised "Negro" as the "low-calorie version of the N-Word."